rancher/terraform-github-rke2-download/README.md

 # Terraform RKE2 Download

 This module downloads the proper files from the RKE2 release specified and names them appropriately for the install script.
-The download can be retriggered by changing the release variable.
+The download can be triggered again by changing the release variable.

 ## Usage